pauliusbaulius/gyvatukas/README.md

 # gyvatukas
-collection of python utils i've been rewriting in each project most of the time. i am getting older and i am getting tired of rewriting the same stuff over and over again.
-🚨 if definitely full of bugs, do not recommend using if you are not me.
+collection of python utils, slowly conglomerating into a single python package from various projects. do not recommend using this package, not responsible for shitty untested code that might break your prod environment.

 ## changelog
 v7